Clean Growth 3.0

 The Canada-U.S. energy relationship is critical to each country’s energy security and economic prosperity – a point that was highlighted recently when President Biden held his first bilateral meeting with Prime Minister Trudeau.
 Canada is the United States’ largest foreign supplier of crude oil and natural gas, and will likely continue to be for decades to come.
 Heavy oil is still in high demand, particularly for refineries in the U.S. Midwest and along the Gulf Coast that cannot be easily re-configured to refine lighter crudes (and have experienced dramatic reductions in shipments of heavy crude from Mexico and Venezuela).

-Canadian exports of liquified natural gas and uranium could allow countries in Asia to reduce their reliance on higher GHG-emitting sources of electricity.
+Canadian exports of liquefied natural gas and uranium could allow countries in Asia to reduce their reliance on higher GHG-emitting sources of electricity.

 Both countries should develop a policy statement that clarifies the role oil and gas production (including transportation and use) will play in providing a secure and stable supply to meet domestic demand.
 This will be critical to raise the capital necessary to finance a significant portion of the clean energy technology and innovation required to achieve net zero.